Skip to content

 rotation gestures receives all four fingers as input.
 If the two groups of

-finger events are not separated by cluster detection, only one rotation
+finger events are not separated by cluster

 event will occur.

-finger events are not separated by clustering them based on the area in
+finger events are not separated by cluster

-which they are placed, only one rotation event will occur.
+which they are placed, only one rotation

 \examplefigureone